Policy

 4. Background

-A medical withdrawal may be necessary in instances where a student is faced with a serious or unexpected physical or behavioral health condition that completely precludes the student from being able to function as a student, and in which the regular university withdrawal process is not appropriate and or deadline has passed.
+A medical withdrawal may be necessary in instances where a student is faced with a serious or unexpected physical or mental health condition that precludes the student from being able to function as a student, and in which the regular university withdrawal process is not appropriate and or deadline has passed.

 5. Definitions

 Tuition: Includes both academic student fees and nonresident tuition.
-In the State of Wisconsin statutes, the term “academic student fees” generally applies to resident instructional fees paid by all students, and the term “tuition” applies to the additional amount paid by nonresidents (see UW System Administrative Policy 805)
+In the State of Wisconsin statutes, the term “academic student fees” generally applies to resident instructional fees paid by all students, and the term “tuition” applies to the additional amount paid by nonresidents (see UW System Administrative Policy 805).

 6. Policy Statement

-A medical withdrawal is granted in instances where a student is faced with a serious or unexpected condition that completely precludes the student from being able to function as a student and in which the regular university withdrawal process is not appropriate.
+A medical withdrawal is granted in instances where a student is faced with a serious or unexpected condition that precludes the student from being able to function as a student and in which the regular university withdrawal process is not appropriate.
 The medical withdrawal is to be used after the 100% refund period, as indicated in UW System Administrative Policy 805, Tuition and Fee Policies for Credit Instruction.

 In the case of pre-existing, recurring, or chronic health conditions, documentation must show that the recurrence or worsening of the condition(s) began after initiation of the term for which the withdrawal is requested.